 Holland & Holland, smiths of Britain’s best guns

 Holland & Holland have been at the pinnacle of British gun making for over a century but the roots of the company are rather unconventional.
 The founder was not a gunmaker, but a London tobacconist.

 But, from smokey beginnings, the brand has matured into one of the most highly-respected field sporting brands in the world, producing guns and accessories with unrivalled distinction and some of the best materials in the world.

 Holland & Holland

-Finding a scent that’s worthy of a gentleman can be a difficult thing to come by.
-There’s so much competition out there, but one that always steps out into a league of its own in Floris, a scent that James Bond and Ian Fleming were partial too and if it’s good enough for them – it’s good enough for us.
+A fragrance that’s worthy of a gentleman can be a difficult thing to come by.
+There’s so much competition out there, with many signature scents coming from the continent or our friends across the pond.
+But a fragrance in a league of its own – created in the heart of London and epitomising all the class and sophistication of a true gent – is Floris.
+James Bond creator Ian Fleming favoured the brand for his super-spy, and if it’s good enough for 007, it’s good enough for you.

 Lock & Co

 Dunhill, purveyors of clothing and accessories